raspberrypilearning/chatbot/en/step_4.md

-# Step 2: A talking chatbot
+# Step 2: A talking ChatBot

-Now that you have a chatbot with a personality, let's program it to talk to you.
+Now that you have a ChatBot with a personality, let's program it to talk to you.

 + Add code to your ChatBot so that when it's clicked it asks for your name, and then says "What a lovely name!".